r-crosswords/aotw/exolve-README.md

  *     the element with id "exolve" if it exists (and its id is changed to
  *     exolve<N> in that case, where <N> is the index of this puzzle among
  *     all the pages on the page).
 If containerId is empty and there is no
- *     element with id "exolve", the the puzzle is created at the end of the
+ *     element with id "exolve", the puzzle is created at the end of the
  *     web page.
  * customized is an optional function that will get called after the puzzle
  *     is set up.
 The Exolve object will be passed to the function.